nbeaver/why-linux-is-better/README.rst

 Stop it.

-Clichés like these are vague and wishy-washy, and they rely mainly on anecdotes and hearsay.
+Clichés like these are vague and wishy-washy, and they are founded on anecdotes and hearsay.
 They cause `endless, unnecessary debates`_ and make a muddle of the facts.

 .. _endless, unnecessary debates: http://linux.slashdot.org/